Sustainability

 • Recognition on sca.coffee, in SCA News article and in press release

-• A US $1,500 travel stipend to attend the 2024 Expo and/or World of Coffee Europe events events
+• A US $1,500 travel stipend to attend the one of the 2026 World of Coffee events

-1. Exceptional approach.
-Non-profit organizations will pursue equity, prioritize mutual benefits, and address intertwined social, economic, and environmental challenges facing coffee value chains.
+Non-profit organizations will demonstrate a clear purpose that guides their culture, actions, and initiatives, addressing intertwined social, economic, and environmental challenges across coffee value chains.

 A second round of applicants will be selected as finalists and may be asked to provide additional information to a panel of judges comprised of previous SCA Sustainability Award Winners.